bryonkimatia/R_GalaxiesData/README.md

 #
 • The future well-being values of the galaxies
 ## Analysis
 In my analysis of the train data, I used R programming to determine the determinants of the galaxies’ well-being i.e. a positive and negative correlation between the variables and wellbeing index or no correlation.
-Further, through the visualisation, I determine the type of frequency distribution curve the determinants exhibited i.e. normal distribution, right skewed and left skewed.
+Further, through the visualisation, I determined the type of frequency distribution curve the determinants exhibited i.e. normal distribution, right skewed and left skewed.
 The following variables exhibited a positive correlation with respect to the wellbeing index:
 #
 • Income Index.